nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-07-03-what_does_llc_mean.md

 Another huge reason why someone chooses an LLC over any other entity is the legal and financial protection it offers.
 Not to mention all of the tax benefits that come with operating a Disregarded Entity.

 LLCs may not have as much protection as an S- or a C- Corp entity for example, but it’s sure better than no protection at all.
 Plus, it’s a lot simpler than these other business types.
-You won't lose the option of becoming a Corporation in the future, but in the meantime, you’re probably better off starting as an LLC.
+You won't lose the option of becoming a Corporation in the future, but in the meantime, many people choose to start out as an LLC.

+<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/stats/the-rise-of-llcs/"> There are MILLIONS of LLCs!</a></p>

 ## What is an LLC and how does it work to protect you?